-- resistance to reporting on governance should be treated carefully, as it may simply be resistance to best practice. - The SD acknowledged the need to assess whether RfOs should be permitted for selected disclosures - 63 in GRI 102, particularly those regarding governance, and also whether additional RfOs should be - 64 included (besides the four current RfOs).
-The SD suggested that, in addition to this, it should be - 65 communicated even more clearly to reporters that if they are unable to report the required information - about an item specified in a disclosure because the item, e.g., a committee, policy, practice, or other - 67 process, does not exist, then reporting that fact is sufficient.
+- resistance to reporting on governance should be treated carefully, as it may simply be resistance tobest practice. - 62 The SD acknowledged the need to assess whether RfOs should be permitted for selected disclosures - 63 in GRI 102, particularly those regarding governance, and also whether additional RfOs should be - included (besides the four current RfOs).
+The SD suggested that, in addition to this, it should be communicated even more clearly to reporters that if they are unable to report the required information - communicated even more clearly to reporters that if they are unable to report the required information about an item specified in a disclosure because the item, e.g., a committee, policy, practice, or other - 67 process, does not exist, then reporting that fact is sufficient.
 The requirement is for transparency, not - 68 performance.
 GSSB members expressed agreement with these suggestions.

-Material topics
+69 Material topics

-- The SD presented the GSSB with feedback on the following scenarios tested during the Oil and Gas and Universal Standards public comment periods: - Reporting being made mandatory for select likely material topics listed in Sector Standards; - Requiring an explanation, of why an organization deems topics listed in the relevant Sector Standard as not material; and - Requiring an explanation, in the absence of a relevant Sector Standard, of why an organization deems topics commonly associated with the context/sector of the organization as not material. - One GSSB member commented that the situation, in terms of the selection of material topics and appropriate disclosures and reporting requirements, might differ for a homogenous sector (such as oil and gas) and a heterogenous sector (such as the chemical industry). - A GSSB member commented that GRI was currently some way from having the full suite of Sector - 82 Standards it aimed for.
-Though the 'comply or explain' approach for reporting on likely material topics - 83 'commonly associated' with the sector might be a subjective basis for a requirement, it is broad - 84 enough to be used by those organizations for which no Sector Standard exists.
-To relinquish it - 85 entirely would leave room for greater subjectivity and selectivity in identifying material topics; - however, including it as a recommendation in guidance might be an alternative. - 87 Another GSSB member commented that the requirement to explain why a topic commonly associated - with a sector is not material is a challenging reporting requirement, especially for small and medium - 89 enterprises (SMEs). - 90 The Chair commented that the topics commonly associated with a sector are to some extent - 91 embedded in the concept of material topics, but the question was whether something more specific - 92 was needed to ensure levels of comparability and how to include this in a standard without creating - 93 an unreasonable burden for reporters.
+The SD presented the GSSB with feedback on the following scenarios tested during the Oil and Gasand Universal Standards public comment periods:

+- Reporting being made mandatory for select likely material topics listed in Sector Standards; - Requiring an explanation, of why an organization deems topics listed in the relevant Sector Standard as not material; and - Requiring an explanation, in the absence of a relevant Sector Standard, of why an organization deems topics commonly associated with the context/sector of the organization as not material.

+One GSSB member commented that the situation, in terms of the selection of material topics and appropriate disclosures and reporting requirements, might differ for a homogenous sector (such as oil and gas) and a heterogenous sector (such as the chemical industry).

+- A GSSB member commented that GRI was currently some way from having the full suite of Sector - 82 Standards it aimed for.
+Though the 'comply or explain' approach for reporting on likely material topics - 63 'commonly associated' with the sector might be a subjective basis for a requirement, it is broad - 84 enough to be used by those organizations for which no Sector Standard exists.
+To relinquish it - 85 entirely would leave room for greater subjectivity and selectivity in identifying material topics; - 86 however, including it as a recommendation in guidance might be an alternative. - 87 Another GSSB member commented that the requirement to explain why a topic commonly associated - with a sector is not material is a challenging reporting requirement, especially for small and mediumenterprises (SMEs). - 90 The Chair commented that the topics commonly associated with a sector are to some extent - 91 embedded in the concept of material topics, but the question was whether something more specific - 92 was needed to ensure levels of comparability and how to include this in a standard without creating - 93 an unreasonable burden for reporters.